luchonaveiro/cabify-rides-tracker/README.md

 - An API for programmatic customization
 - A cloud-native architecture designed from the ground up for scale

-Once we have the database backfilled with all the mails parsed data, we can spin up `Apache Superset` and create a dahsboard to keep track of all the Pedidos Ya orders and spend.
+Once we have the database backfilled with all the mails parsed data, we can spin up `Apache Superset` and create a dahsboard to keep track of all the Cabify rides spend.

 To build `Apache Superset`, I am going to use the official `docker-compose-non-dev.yml`, which you can find on tghe `superset` directory